 In the same way, you should never walk into a challenging conversation without some level of preparation.

-How to plan your challenging conversation.
+How to plan for a challenging conversation.

 These are the questions you’ll need to consider before embarking on a challenging conversation at work:

 - Where can we get next time we meet?